 All undergraduate students must be placed before they can enroll for any mathematics course or for any course with a mathematics prerequisite.

-If a student wishes to use his or her standing in a math placement test to satisfy the prerequisite for a course, that course must be taken within a year of the test.
+If a student wishes to use his or her standing in a math placement test to satisfy the prerequisite for a course, that course must be taken within three semesters of the test.
 Otherwise, the test will need to be taken and passed at that level again.

 Where does a placement test place you?

 The Comprehensive Mathematics Placement Test places you into a course in the sequence: